cwb18/project_2_Group_4/README.md

 The following question was answered based on the model:

-1. Which Stock would you recommend based on the highest volatility?
+1. Which Stock would you recommend for each volatility group?

-Based on predicted returns, someone with high risk tolerance should buy FSR now and sell tomorrow.
+High_list Example: Based on predicted returns, someone with high risk tolerance should buy FSR now and sell tomorrow.

 ![image](https://user-images.githubusercontent.com/91438431/151613987-77b1aa8d-f382-4f3b-acf2-91ef49a271da.png)